zaiisao/Documentation/en/Recording/recording_integrate_cpp.md

 </tbody>
 </table>

-> If any user in the channel uses an Agora SDK which is not compatible with the Agora Recording SDK, recording fails for the whole channel.
+> If any user in the channel uses an Agora SDK which is not compatible with the Agora On-premise Recording SDK, recording fails for the whole channel.

 ## Set up the Environment

 Set up the environment on your Linux server:

-1. [Download](https://docs.agora.io/en/Agora%20Platform/downloads) the Agora Recording SDK for Linux package.
+1. [Download](https://docs.agora.io/en/Agora%20Platform/downloads) the Agora On-premise Recording SDK for Linux package.
 The package structure is listed as follows:

    <table>
    <thead>